 The VA home loan credit score requirement is different than most loan programs.
 The VA doesn’t require a specific credit score, but lenders do.
 On average, you’ll need at least a 620 credit score to qualify for a VA home loan, but you’ll find lenders that require a higher or lower credit score.

 The key is to have a stable credit history showing you paying your bills on time, using your credit responsibly, and not applying for too much credit in a short amount of time.
 Lenders also look at your public record history.
-You’ll need to wait 2 years after a Chapter 7 bankruptcy discharge and 1 year after a Chapter 13 bankruptcy with trustee approval.
+You’ll need to wait two years after a Chapter 7 bankruptcy discharge and one year after a Chapter 13 bankruptcy with trustee approval.

 Debt-To-Income Ratio For VA Home Loans